jpfluger/examples/ubuntu-14.04/icinga2-server.md

 Now is a good time to read through [Monitoring Basics](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/monitoring-basics#monitoring-basics).

-Create a configuration file to monitor `srv1.example.com`, which is the NodeJS web server we setup in other examples.
-See the [Table of Contents](https://github.com/jpfluger/examples).
+Create a configuration file to monitor `srv1.example.com`, which is the NodeJS web server we setup in other examples (e.g. refer to [Table of Contents](https://github.com/jpfluger/examples)).

 ```bash
 sudo vim /etc/icinga2/conf.d/hosts/svr1.conf